hzoo/contributors-on-github/README.md

 > Feel free to post suggestions and PRs (it's an opportunity for me to use the extension myself and see a [First PR] for this repo too :smile:).

+> I would recommend just cloning the repo installing locally.

 #### Usage

 You can start from any page on `github.com` and when you navigate to a specific issue/pull request (such as https://github.com/babel/babel/pull/3331), it will inject information inline (like the # of PRs a user has made to that specific repo).